Skip to main content

 TO STOP THE BLEEDING

 AI coding tools are excellent at the bit users see.
 Buttons, layouts, copy, animations.
-The back half is also vibe-codeable, but without someone who understands what good looks like, it ships with the boundaries missing and shortcuts everywhere else.
+The back half is also vibe-codeable, but without someone who knows what good looks like, it goes live with the boundaries missing and shortcuts everywhere.

 Auth, permissions, payments, data integrity, secrets, rate limits.
-Then the next layer: error handling that just swallows things, queries that don't scale, features the AI half-finished, costs nobody is watching.
-The app runs, and "runs" looks the same as "is safe and ready to grow" until it isn't.
+Then the next layer: error handling that swallows things, queries that don't scale, features the AI half-finished, costs nobody's watching.
+The app runs, and "runs" looks identical to "safe and ready to grow" until it isn't.

-If your app handles money, accounts, files, or anything a customer would notice when it broke, you want a human looking at the back half.
+If your app handles money, accounts, files, or anything a customer would notice when it broke, you want a human eye on the back half.

 WHAT THE AI GAVE YOU